Blog Title

 Ann’s elegiac novel ‘Rich Man Road’ reached No 1 on the Booksellers NZ fiction sales list.
 The novel is published by Eunoia Books, a publishing house made up of former students of Hub Director John Cranna.
 Ann says of her novel: ‘My extended family lives in Croatia and I have grown up with the rich stories and legends of the Dalmatian coast.
 During WWII, my relatives escaped the German occupation, spending time as refugees in the British run camps in El Shatt, Egypt.’
 The novel follows the journey of one of these relatives who migrated to New Zealand.
 Ann’s novel received a glowing review from Rae McGregor on National Radio, which helped catapult it to No 1 position.

-Greg Hall’s novel was profiled on Radio NZ and Television New Zealand to coincide with Anzac Day.
+Greg Hall’s novel ‘Good Sons’ was profiled on Radio NZ and Television New Zealand to coincide with Anzac Day.
 It is a harrowing but uplifting story of three young men whose lives are overtaken by the First World War.
 It culminates at the battle of Passchendaele in which more than 800 young New Zealanders lost their lives.
 Greg is a Director of the Passchendaele Society, and a former senior banking executive.

 Graduate Heidi’s book of poetry ‘Possibility of Flight’ has been described as ‘a thoughtful and intimate collection that ends unexpectedly with fireworks’.
 She was short-listed for the 2023 $10,000 Gifkins Award for her latest novel.
 She won the Shanghai Writers Scholarship to write in China.
 She was also awarded the Hachette / NZ Society of Authors Trans-Tasman mentorship, to work with a senior editor at Hachette Australia on the manuscript of her latest book.
 Her work has appeared in New Zealand and international journals.
-Heidi lives in Auckland, and when not being kept busy with her three-year-old, squirrels away time to write.
+Heidi lives in Auckland, and when not being kept busy with her six-year-old, squirrels away time to write.

 “Rosetta Allan’s debut novel ‘Purgatory’ (Penguin) is one of those books that draws you into its exquisitely crafted, atmospheric and entirely believable world within the first couple of pages.
 The time is 1865, the place is Otahuhu, New Zealand – back then just a small outpost designed to create a boundary between the slowly expanding settler’s Auckland, and the edge of the Waikato, still protected by King Country Maori.”
 NZ Booklovers.
 Rosetta’s second novel, ‘Unreliable People’ was published in 2019 and her third novel ‘Crazy Love’ in 2021, both by Penguin Random House.
 Rosetta is a graduate of our Thirty Week Fiction Course and a Hub tutor.